 The 29-year-old who caused the crash is a military veteran who served in Iraq.
 He was with the United States Marine Corps.
 Since he got back to the States, reports claim he’s battled drug addiction and post-traumatic stress disorder.
 Though the investigation continues, it will be interesting to see if this played a role, as the accident could perhaps have triggered a flashback to combat action in Iraq.

 Naturally, there is far more going on here than a simple car accident, but it may be important to consider the way that a wrongful death lawsuit plays into things.
-A criminal sentence wouldn’t necessarily compensate the family financially like a wrongful death case could, and it can help the family seek justice even if factors like PTSD influence the eventual sentence and make it lighter than the family would like.
+A criminal sentence wouldn’t necessarily compensate the family financially as a wrongful death case could, and it can help the family seek justice even if factors like PTSD influence the eventual sentence and make it lighter than the family would like.
 This is a good example of why people must know all of their legal options.

 Source: Time, “Man Guns Down Ohio Woman After Hitting Her Car While Running a Red Light,” Julia Zorthian, Sep.
 01, 2016